 Do I get a copy of my CRC?

-You do not get a copy of your CRC.
-It is held in your student file ready to be sent out if/when it is required.
+You do not get a copy of your CRC, we can’t share the clearance letter with you.
 You will hear back from the office if there are any issues with it – otherwise, you are safe to assume it is done.

 How do the fieldwork placements work with class time?